Introduction

 But in many manufacturing environments, the real cause is something less visible: a mismatch between packaging materials and machine specifications.

 Small variations in corrugate, film, adhesives, or labels can disrupt high-speed equipment, even when those materials technically meet supplier specifications.
+Packaging materials impact machine performance and line efficiency in many cases.

 The problem is that in many operations: